Thorgeir Stubø: Career

-On the two last records Stubø was on the label Cadence Jazz Records.
-First came the LP Rhythm'a'ning (Cadence Jazz Records, 1986), live in Tromsø, with Krister Andersson, Lars Sjösten, Terje Venaas and Egil Johansen, (Cadence Jazz Records, 1986).
-This is a stylish and very consistent release, with many tunes by John Coltrane.
-The end of a tune (Cadence Jazz Records, 1988), with Art Farmer, Doug Raney, Ivar Antonsen, Jesper Lundgaard and Ole Jacob Hansen, marked the end of an extraordinary career.
+Stubø released his two last records on the label Cadence Jazz Records.
+First came the LP Rhythm'a'ning (Cadence Jazz Records, 1986), live in Tromsø with Krister Andersson, Lars Sjösten, Terje Venaas and Egil Johansen (Cadence Jazz Records, 1986).
+This release included many tunes by John Coltrane.
+The End of a Tune (Cadence Jazz Records, 1988), with Art Farmer, Doug Raney, Ivar Antonsen, Jesper Lundgaard and Ole Jacob Hansen, marked the end of his career.